thephpleague/url/4.0/uri/schemes/http.md

 ## Instantiation

-Usually you want to work with one of the following schemes: `http`, `https`.
-To ease working with these schemes the library introduces the `Http` class.
+To work with Http URIs you can use the `League\Uri\Schemes\Http` class.
+This class handles secure and non secure Http URI.
 In addition to the [defined named constructors](/4.0/uri/instantiation/#uri-instantiation), the `Http` class can be instantiated using the server variables.

 ~~~php
 use League\Uri\Schemes\Http as HttpUri;